National-Education-Union/school-cuts/README.md

 ![image](https://user-images.githubusercontent.com/4374366/177144593-f423b80a-3fa7-41fd-8498-07ae766f8ab7.png)

-Our results concur with the DfE analysis for the period 2018 to 2020, where they have estimated the increase in pay as 6.3% over the two years.
+Our results agree with the DfE analysis for the period 2018 to 2020, where they have estimated the increase in pay as 6.3% over the two years.
 We disagree with the DfE estimate for 2019 to 2020.
 The DfE gave the figure for 2.4%; however, the NJC award was 2.75% on all grades.
 The spreadsheet with the calculations are in [school support staff pay.xlsx](https://github.com/National-Education-Union/school_cuts/blob/main/data/school_costs/school%20support%20staff%20pay.xlsx).

 ## School costs index